montequercus/MBT-sim/README.md

 And then by opening the URL `http://localhost:9090/studio.html`

 ## AltWalker
-AltWalker can be installed using the [AltWalker installation instructions](<`version = "4.3.2"`>).
+AltWalker can be installed using the [AltWalker installation instructions](https://altwalker.github.io/altwalker/installation.html).
 Three prerequisites are listed:
 - Python3, with pip3
 - Java 11
 - GraphWalker CLI

-Installation is done through pip:
+Installation can be done through pip:
 ```
 pip install altwalker
 ```